WebDataRocks/pivot-django/README.md

 You can access the project at `http://localhost:8000/`.

 ## Related docs

 For details on how to integrate WebDataRocks into existing Django projects, check out the [integration with Django](https://www.webdatarocks.com/doc/integration-with-django/).

 ## Support

-Feel free to ask WebDataRocks-related questions on [StackOverflow](https://stackoverflow.com/questions/tagged/webdatarocks).
+For WebDataRocks-related questions, bug reports and features requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues).